microsoft/dstoolkit-text2sql-and-imageprocessing/adi_function_app/README.md

                 "extracted_content": [
                     {
                         "page_number": 1,
-                        "sections": [
-                            "<LIST OF DETECTED HEADINGS AND SECTIONS FOR PAGE NUMBER 1>" ],
                         "content": "<CLEANED MARKDOWN CONTENT FOR PAGE NUMBER 2>" },
                     {
                         "page_number": 2,
-                        "sections": [
-                            "<LIST OF DETECTED HEADINGS AND SECTIONS FOR PAGE NUMBER 1>" ],
                         "content": "<CLEANED MARKDOWN CONTENT FOR PAGE NUMBER 2>" }
                 ]